dullhunk/book/careers-lab/cvapps/cv-bugs.md

 * **RE-CHECK** Have another look at the CV and LinkedIn guide from the careers service http://man.ac.uk/6Ef90a there is good advice mentioned there that is not in this guide
 * **UPLOAD** Upload an updated version to the CV bank once you've changed it https://studentnet.cs.manchester.ac.uk/employment/industryclub/cvbank
 * **REJECTION** It is hard work finding a job, most people will make several unsuccessful job applications and have multiple interviews before receiving a job offer from an employer they are interested in.
 Coping with rejection is routine part of applying for jobs.
 Keep trying and aim to get better each time, learning from your mistakes rather than repeating them.
-* **SUGGESTIONS?** If you have any comments or suggestions on how to improve this guide, you can submit a pull request.
+* **SUGGESTIONS?** If you have any comments or suggestions on how to improve this guide, [raise an issue](https://github.com/dullhunk/book/issues) or [submit a pull request](https://github.com/dullhunk/book/compare).
 The source is written in markdown, and we welcome constructive feedback

 Good luck with your applications and interviews.
 If you need any help speak to [Mabel Yau](https://www.linkedin.com/pub/mabel-yau/26/152/a5), the [careers service](http://www.careers.manchester.ac.uk/services/guidance/) or myself.
 I'm happy to give more feedback on improved versions of your CV in the future, while you are at University.